G8TIC/radar/README.md

 ### Copyright

-This "Radar" forwarder software for the 1090MHZ UK ADS-B Network is Copyright (C) 2023 by Michael J. Tubby B.Sc.
+This software ("Radar") is Copyright (C) 2023 by Michael J. Tubby B.Sc.
 MIET G8TIC.
 All Rights Reserved.

 ### Acknowledgements